 It is essentially being intentional on how you want your brand to be perceived by the market and finding that feeling that you want to evoke so that buyers can be more connected with your brand.

 I’ve written a more detailed guide on how to elevate your positioning.
 Read The Hierarchy of Product Differentiation if you want to learn more about this.

 3rd Quadrant: Character is Personification

 With your audience and positioning firmed up, the next quadrant to be built is your Brand Character, which comprises of the elements of your product that can personify it.
-This is where you explore the personality of your brand, set its tone of voice, specify its values, and figure out its acceptable way of doing things.
+This is where you explore the personality of your brand, set its tone of voice, specify its values, lay out its message points, and figure out its acceptable way of doing things.

 As a takeaway, personifying your brand means breathing life into your product.
+Firming up its personality and storytelling approach.
 This is done by creating and developing your brand character so that customers can relate and interact with it above the transactional level.

 4th Quadrant: Identity Comes Last

 Brand Identity is that image that your brand projects and the physical appearance of your product.
 It is composed of your visual identifier or your logo, your visual elements such as your typography, color palette, and imagery.